avakanski/Subsized-Specimens-Tensile-Properties/README.md

 * <a href="Sample_Code.ipynb">Sample_Code.ipynb</a>: a Jupyter Notebook containing Python code for loading the dataset and vizualization of several data features.

 # Citation
-If you use the codes or the methods in your work, please use the following citation:
+If you use the dataset in your work, please use the following citation:

     @DATASET{Li2024,
     title={Dataset of Tensile Properties for Sub-sized Specimens},